dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 ## Introduction

-NexGen is a company that as a wide variety of products.
+NexGen is a company that has a wide variety of products.
 As a part of selling products, NexGen offers warranty coverage and on occasion, a customer needs to make a claim for service under the warranty agreement.
 NexGen management is growing concerned that as their product line increases, the costs of maintaining the warranty fulfillment are growing considerably.
 In a recent strategy session, NexGen identified a number of areas that they could improve their warranty claims management.

 ### Identified Pain-points
 Here are some of the current pain-points: